x41sec/BeanStack/README.md

 ### Wishlist

-- Threading so it doesn't block
 - Perhaps mention detected products in the issue title/name
-- Configure debug parameter
 - Write documentation to, among other things, inform users that it'll send data to our servers and is not to be used when you need to stay quiet...
-- See TODOs in code
 - What about the SOCKS proxy set in Burp?
 Fairly sure that our requests will not use that.
 Should we?